 - Student Intern: Complete the Request form in ISS link.
 Complete the required e-forms and upload supporting documents directly in isslink.uark.edu.
 ISS will complete the Internship Placement Plan and forward to the Student Intern and the hosting supervisor for authorizing signatures.
 Once ISS has received the signed Internship Placement Plan, ISS will create a visa document packet and send the visa documents directly to the Student Intern.
 Please plan for the process to take at least 30 days.

 - Research Scholar, Short-Term Scholar, Professor, and Specialist categories: Complete the Exchange Visitor Request process via ISSLink.
-Once all the required steps have been completed in ISSLink and all required supporting documents received, ISS will create a visa document packet if the visitor qualifies.
+Once all the required steps have been completed in ISSLink and all required supporting documents received, ISS will review the request and create a visa document packet if the visitor qualifies.
 ISS will ship the visa documents directly to the visitor.
 Please allow 10 business days for processing of the visa documents once ALL request forms and supporting documentation have been received by ISS.
 Please note that the Department of State restricts repeat participation in the Exchange Visitor program for the Research Scholar and Professor categories.
 Although repeat participation is not limited for the Short-Term Scholar category, ISS requires at least a 30 day gap between repeat Short Term Scholar program participation and different program objectives in each of the short term visits.

 Exchange Visitors are REQUIRED by federal regulation to maintain satisfactory medical insurance for themselves and any accompanying dependents for the duration of their program at the University of Arkansas.
 The medical insurance must meet ALL the following minimum requirements as established by the U.S. Department of State: